Tiberius Claudius Narcissus

 Inscription with the name of Tiberius Claudius Narcissus, c.
-50 BC, from the Passage of the Theoroi in Thasos.
+50 CE, from the Passage of the Theoroi in Thasos.

 Tiberius Claudius Narcissus (died c.
 54 AD) was one of the freedmen who formed the core of the imperial court under the Roman emperor Claudius.
 He is described as praepositus ab epistulis (in charge of correspondence).

-Life
+Early life

+Narcissus was a freedman of Claudius.

+Imperial Court

+41 AD - Ab epistulis

-He reportedly had great influence over the emperor and amassed a great deal of money.
+In January 41, he reportedly had great influence over the emperor and amassed a great deal of money.
 He is said to have conspired with Claudius' third wife Valeria Messalina to manipulate him into having several men executed, although this is unproven.
 However, the sources admit that Narcissus, as Claudius' own former slave, was extremely loyal to the emperor, and so entrusted with more responsibility than the others.

+43 AD - Invasion of Britannia

 In 43, during the preparations for the Roman conquest of Britain, he headed off a mutiny by addressing the troops.
 Seeing a former slave in their commander's position, they cried "Io Saturnalia!"
 (Saturnalia was a Roman festival when slaves and masters switched places for the day) and the mutiny ended.
 It was through his influence that the future emperor Vespasian was appointed legate of the Legio II Augusta in Germania.

+48 AD - Silius Affair

-When Messalina married Gaius Silius in 48, it was Narcissus who warned Claudius about Messalina, and seeing the emperor hesitate, he gave the order for her execution himself.
+In 48, when Messalina married Gaius Silius, it was Narcissus who warned Claudius about Messalina, and seeing the emperor hesitate, he gave the order for her execution himself.
 Narcissus may have feared that Britannicus, Claudius's son with Messalina, would hold a grudge against him for this role.

 When the time came for the emperor to select his fourth wife, Narcissus suggested to Claudius to remarry Aelia Paetina, the emperor's second wife.
 Anthony Barrett suggests that Narcissus' intention was to allow Claudius reason to pick Faustus Cornelius Sulla Felix, the husband of Claudius and Aelia's daughter Claudia Antonia, as his successor rather than the hostile Britannicus.
 It would also have given Claudius an adult heir, for which he was looking to shore up his position.
-When Claudius chose Agrippina the Younger in order to consolidate the Julio-Claudian family, and picked her son, the future Emperor Nero, to fill the role of temporary older heir, Narcissus allied with Britannicus' circle in order to secure his future.